-Table 38 Examples of the use of file name templating.
+Table 42 Examples of the use of file name templating.

-Substitution template Description of files Valid template?
-Example file names Comments /data/met_data%y4%mc.dat Monthly files Yes /data/met_data_1990jan.dat /data/met_data_1990feb.dat ./%y4/met_data%y4%mc.dat Monthly files Yes ./1990/met_data_1990jan.dat A substitution string can appear more than once.
+Substitution template Description Valid Example file names Comments of files template? /data/met_data%y4%mc.dat Monthly Yes /data/met_data_1990jan.dat /0/ 4/224 144 0/ 40/224 144 files 37 /data/met_data_1990feb.dat A lactic diameter ./% y4/met_data% y4% mc.dat Monthly files Yes ./1990/met_data_1990jan.dat A substitution string can appear more than once.
 Here data for each year are stored in a separate directory. %vv%y4 Yearly files, with each variable in a separate file Yes Rain_1990.dat Wind_1990.dat Variable name and time templating used together.
 The strings that are to be substituted for %vv will be provided by the user via the run control file.
 Data%d2.dat Hourly data, each file containing data for 10 days No Each file can contain at most 1 day of data.
 For substitution strings that refer to years, months or days, more than one year/month/day of data can be stored in each file.
 Data%h2.dat Hourly data, each file containing data for 6 hours.
 Yes Data_00.dat Data_06.dat Data_12.dat Data_18.dat For substitution strings that refer to hours or minutes, more than one hour or minute of data can be stored in each file.
-Data%mc.dat Hourly data in monthly files.
+Data% mc.dat Hourly data in monthly files.
 The time of the first data is 00H 01Jun1990.
-Yes Data_jan.dat Data_feb.dat Data%mc.dat Hourly data in monthly files.
+Yes Data_jan.dat Data_feb.dat Data% mc.dat Hourly data in monthly files.
 The time of the first data is 01H 01Jun1990.
 No Data_jan.dat Data_feb.dat Similar to the previous case, but with first data one hour later.
 In this case, the first data in each file must represent 00H on the 1 st of a month.
 These data cannot be described by a time template and instead the name and time of each data file must be listed (see appropriate section).
-Data%y4.dat Monthly data in yearly files.
-The time of the first data is given as 00H 15Jan1990.
-Yes Data_1990.dat Data_1991.dat In this case, the time of the first data must be in January.
+Data% y4.dat Monthly data in yearly files.
+The time of the first data is given as 00H Yes Data_1990.dat Data_1991.dat In this case, the time of the first data must be in January.
 Here it is shown to be a value at approximately mid-month.